CUGSoftware109/GeoRasterHadoop/README.md

 2.For the storage strategy of tile raster files, a distributed raster data map algebra calculation based on Hadoop is designed and implemented, including Add, GreaterThan, LocalMax, and MountainReclassify algorithms.

-3.Using clustered GPU computing resources, Cuda is combined with Hadoop to implement a Hadoop distributed raster data map algebraic algorithm that can utilize clustered GPU resources.

 # Project structure